proarea/openai_gadget/README.md

 ### Basics

-In addition to basic localiation feature, the application has an ability to change the OpenAI text model, that will be used across the app.
+In addition to basic localization feature, the application has an ability to change the OpenAI text model, that will be used across the app.

 <div align="center">
    <img src="images/basics.png" />